l-n-s-y/writeups/CTFs/QUT/QUT_CTF.exe.md

 That aside, I was here for the last flag.
 And after looking around, I figured out why I couldn't see it before.
 ![](images/qut_ctf_connection_func.png)

-The program was performing a GET request to an external DNS endpoint:
+The program was performing a GET request to an external PHP endpoint:
 `nor.betterwayelectronics.com.au/dfir.php?1337`
 and returning the encoded response.